datastax/dsbulk/manual/settings.md

 Default: **"roundRobin"**.

-#### --driver.policy.lbp.tokenAware.shuffleReplicas _&lt;boolean&gt;_
+#### --driver.policy.lbp.tokenAware.replicaOrdering _&lt;string&gt;_

+Specify how to order replicas.

+Valid values are all `TokenAwarePolicy.ReplicaOrdering` enum constants:

+- RANDOM: Return replicas in a different, random order for each query plan.
+This is the default strategy;
-Specify whether to shuffle the list of replicas that can process a request.
-For loading, shuffling can improve performance by distributing writes across nodes.
+for loading, it should be preferred has it can improve performance by distributing writes across replicas.
+- TOPOLOGICAL: Order replicas by token ring topology, i.e. always return the "primary" replica first.
+- NEUTRAL: Return the replicas in the exact same order in which they appear in the child policy's query plan.

-Default: **true**.
+Default: **"RANDOM"**.

 #### --driver.policy.lbp.whiteList.childPolicy _&lt;string&gt;_